nanovms/ops-documentation/introduction.md

 and sponsored by [NanoVMs](https://www.nanovms.com).

 #### What are Unikernels?
-Unikernels are specialised single process operating systems.
+Unikernels are specialized single process operating systems.

 Unikernels dramatically shrink the attack surface and resource footprint of cloud services while providing a much better isolation model.
 They are machine